 Arran's stunning natural environment is well-documented, so we do what we can to protect it.
 Obviously this involves ensuring our guests respect and appreciate their surroundings - our school groups will very much be following the Scottish Outdoor Access Code.
 But we also help out with beach cleans and general outreach for the Arran Access Trust, clear the rhododendrons from Loch a' Mhuilinn (an SSSI for its dragonfly populations, and fine example of a kettle hole for our Geography groups), maintain footpaths and clear the never-ending bracken around our sites, practise our joinery skills on Arran Coastal Trail boardwalks, and of course act as the base for Arran's Geopark.

-Beyond this, centre staff lend a hand in various other activities around the island, going into primary schools to teach kids to cycle, volunteering as qualified first aiders at major events, and of course supporting the Arran Mountain Festival (since all our tutors have completed Mountain Leader training, you'll find some of us co-leading the walks!).
+Beyond this, centre staff lend a hand in various other activities around the island, going into primary schools to teach kids to cycle, working as qualified first aiders at major events, and of course supporting the Arran Mountain Festival (since all our tutors have completed Mountain Leader training, you'll find some of us co-leading the walks!).